blakemcbride/medley-intro/README.md

 # Introduction To The Medley Lisp Environment

 Back in the '70s and '80s Lisp workstations were fairly popular.
-A portable version of that environment was created at that time called Medley.
+A portable version of one of those environments was created at that time called Medley.
 The source code to that original system has been made open-source, ported, and modernized, and is available on GitHub.
 This introduction is about that system.